Kathryn Morgan: Principal guest roles

-After leaving New York City Ballet and recovering from her under-functioning thyroid, Morgan has toured and performed with various ballet companies as a guest artist.
-With Mobile Ballet in Alabama, Morgan performed as Aurora in Sleeping Beauty, Odette and Odile in Swan Lake, Sugar Plum Fairy in The Nutcracker, and Snow White in Snow White and the Seven Dwarfs.
-She performed in George Balanchine's Who Cares? at the Odeon of Herodes Atticus in Athens, Greece, in Divertimento No. 15 and Carousel (A Dance) at the Opéra Bastille in Paris, in Les Noces at Santander & Majorca in Spain, in Carousel (A Dance) and West Side Story Suite as Maria at the Orchard Hall at Bunkamura in Tokyo, and in The Red Shoes, Kitri in Don Quixote, and Odile in Swan Lake at the Playhouse Square in Cleveland, Ohio.
+After leaving New York City Ballet and recovering from her underfunctioning thyroid, Morgan has toured and performed with various ballet companies as a guest artist.
+With Mobile Ballet in Alabama, Morgan performed as Aurora in Sleeping Beauty, Odette and Odile in Swan Lake, Sugar Plum Fairy in The Nutcracker and Snow White in Snow White and the Seven Dwarfs.
+She performed in George Balanchine's Who Cares? at the Odeon of Herodes Atticus in Athens, Greece, in Divertimento No. 15 and Carousel (A Dance) at the Opéra Bastille in Paris, in Les Noces at Santander & Majorca in Spain, in Carousel (A Dance) and West Side Story Suite as Maria at the Orchard Hall at Bunkamura in Tokyo, and in The Red Shoes, Kitri in Don Quixote and Odile in Swan Lake at the Playhouse Square in Cleveland, Ohio.

 Morgan also performed with Dancing in the Dark Productions as the lead role of Galina in To Dance the Musical.

-In March 2016, through the Cleveland-based program Ballet in the City, Morgan performed a two night show sponsored by Bloch titled Bloch's Evening With Kathryn Morgan at the John F. Kennedy Center for the Performing Arts in Washington, D.C.
+In March 2016, through the Cleveland-based program Ballet in the City, Morgan performed a two-night show sponsored by Bloch titled Bloch's Evening With Kathryn Morgan at the John F. Kennedy Center for the Performing Arts in Washington, D.C.